 The supercharger is a great concept, but it suffers from a decrease in engine efficiency.
 It is best suited for special applications like racing cars or high-end cars where the power matters more than the engine efficiency.

 I hope you got a fair amount of knowledge to find out the difference between turbochargers vs. superchargers.
 If you still have questions, please write in the comment section, and I will be happy to respond.

 Here is a video explaining the difference between turbocharger and supercharger.
 The video credit goes to Deutsche Auto Parts

 Frequently Asked Questions (FAQ): Turbocharger Vs Supercharger

 What Is A Turbocharger?

-A turbocharger is a mechanical device that uses engine exhaust gas to produce power for its compressor which in turn injects more air into the engine.
+A turbocharger is a mechanical device that uses engine exhaust gas to produce power for its compressor, which injects more air into the engine.
 Thus engine efficiency gets increases.